-This is a plea for more acknowledgement of the importance of marketing in (young) companies.
+This is a plea for more acknowledgment of the importance of marketing in (young) companies – and of the good job some marketers do.
 It sometimes shocks me out of my shoes to hear how low some founders rank the importance of marketing for the success of their company.
 And handing over the job to interns is just one symptom of a huge problem.

 I have been a founder myself; I am one again.
 I have been on a very limited budget – I am again.
 I know how it feels to operate on a budget when you have to hold together your money and need to evaluate spending every Dollar (or Euro) at least twice – because you could easily spend it three or four times.